By Elizabeth Prata

 “On day three of my writing, the Holy Spirit impressed the following message on me: “‘…I am going to release you from the responsibility of leading this youth group so you can start a church…’

-Since this essay was originally written, we can add Franccis Chan to the long list of teachers in Christendom who claim to hear directly from God.
+We can add Francis Chan to the long list of teachers in Christendom who claim to hear directly from God.
 Chan said that his “theology left some room for hearing directly from God,” and it seems that God entered that room and now regularly speaks to Chan.
 He uses charismatic language to describe personal revelations from God.
 “On the plane here, it was revealed to me…” He said the Lord began instructing him to give away specific amounts of money, $50,000, $1M and so on.
 During The Send pre-rally in January 2019, Chan said he was given a room for an hour alone to commune with God in scripture and prayer.
 It was during this meditative moment that Chan divulged exact words God said to him.

 Ladies, beware of how dangerous it is to claim to have heard directly from God and put quotes around the ‘message’ and use the pronoun “I”.
 Hybels there is actually speaking FOR God.
 Putting words in God’s mouth is not something you want to do.
 Ever.
 Yet Sarah Young heard from God and wrote a book quoting everything he (allegedly) said, and it’s still a bestseller 14 years later.